damccorm/DistributedGraphProcessingSystem/README.md

 This takes in a graph and finds a maximal bipartite matching of the vertices.
 It is not guaranteed to be maximum and it assumes the graph is bipartite.
 It is contained in the bipartite_matching folder.
 In order to use it, set the values of vertices equal to the set that they are in (either 1 or 2).

+## Maximal Independent Set

+This takes in a graph and finds a maximal independent set.
+It is not guaranteed to be maximum.
+It is contained in the independent_set folder.
+In oreder to use it, set the values of the vertices equal to 0.

 # Architecture:

 ## Master